AnandNair3301/LLMHandler/README.md

 # LLMHandler

 **Unified LLM Interface with Typed & Unstructured Responses**

 LLMHandler is a Python package that provides a single, consistent interface to interact with multiple large language model (LLM) providers.
-It supports both structured (Pydantic‑validated) and unstructured free‑form responses, along with advanced features like rate limiting and batch processing.
+It supports both structured (Pydantic‑validated) and unstructured free‑form responses, along with advanced features like rate limiting, batch processing, and now **per‑prompt partial failure handling**.

 ---